 Aubrey L. Layne Jr. and J. Christopher Perry Join TowneBank Corporate Board of Directors

-SUFFOLK, Va., March 14, 2023 (GLOBE NEWSWIRE) -- TowneBank TOWN is pleased to announce that the TowneBank Board of Directors has appointed Aubrey L. Layne, Jr. and J. Christopher Perry to its Corporate Board.
+/EIN News/ -- SUFFOLK, Va., March 14, 2023 (GLOBE NEWSWIRE) -- TowneBank (Nasdaq: TOWN) is pleased to announce that the TowneBank Board of Directors has appointed Aubrey L. Layne, Jr. and J. Christopher Perry to its Corporate Board.
 In addition, Layne has been appointed to serve on the Norfolk regional board for TowneBank, and Perry has been appointed to serve on the Virginia Beach regional board for TowneBank.

 Layne is the executive vice president of governance and external affairs for Sentara Healthcare.
 Before joining Sentara, Layne served as the Virginia Secretary of Finance for Governor Ralph Northam and as the Virginia Secretary of Transportation for Governor Terence McAuliffe.
 Prior to these roles, he was the president of An Achievable Dream Academy in Newport News, president and principal broker of Great Atlantic Properties, and president of Hofheimer’s, and held roles at KPMG.
 Layne is a graduate of the University of Richmond and received his MBA from Old Dominion University.
 He serves on the foundation board for An Achievable Dream and the board of commissioners for the Virginia Port Authority.
 He has been recognized by Junior Achievement in their Business Hall of Fame, the Executive of the Year by the University of Richmond Robins School of Business, and as a Distinguished Alumni by ODU.
 Layne resides in Chesapeake with his wife Peggy, and has two children, Christian and Amanda.